HafizFasih/icp-book/icp-book/docs/part1-ideology/07-contributions-of-students.md

 ## Introduction

 Students and youth served as the **"arsenal of Muslim India,"** to use Quaid-e-Azam Muhammad Ali Jinnah's famous phrase.
-While seasoned politicians debated constitutions in drawing rooms, it was **students who translated ideology into mass reality**, carried the message of Pakistan to remote villages, and sustained the Civil Disobedience Movement when political negotiations faltered.
+While experienced politicians debated constitutions in drawing rooms, it was **students who turned ideology into mass reality**, carried the message of Pakistan to remote villages, and kept the Civil Disobedience Movement going when political talks failed.

 The Pakistan Movement was ultimately won not in the halls of power but on the streets, in the villages, and in the minds of ordinary people—**and this victory was achieved largely through the tireless efforts of the student community**.

 :::info The Arsenal Concept
-Jinnah's metaphor of students as the "arsenal" of Muslim India suggests that students were not just supporters but the **primary weapons in the freedom struggle**.
+Jinnah's comparison of students as the "arsenal" of Muslim India suggests that students were not just supporters but the **main weapons in the freedom struggle**.
 They provided energy, idealism, organization, and reach that no other group could match.
 :::

 ---